bionic-gpt/bionic-gpt/website/content/blog/model-denial-of-service/index.md

 ![alt text](token-bucket.webp "Token Buckets")

 So ideally we want to expand on this concept and add not just rate limiting but **token usage limiting**.
-We'd also ideally like to use a pre-built production ready proxy so we don't have to re-invent the wheel.
+We'd also like to use a pre-built production ready proxy so we don't have to re-invent the wheel.

 ### Proxies with Rate Limiting and LLM Awareness?